Point-to-point (steeplechase): United Kingdom

 Point-to-point races are normally run over a minimum of three miles, but certain races, including some blue riband events (e.g. the 4-mile Heythrop Men's Open and the 3 1/4-mile Lady Dudley Cup) are longer, and maiden races for young horses (aged four to seven years) can be run over 2 1/2 miles.

 Most point-to-point courses are laid out on ordinary farm land, although a few are placed on the inside of professional courses such as Bangor-on-Dee racecourse or Hexham.

-There are 97 point-to-point courses throughout the United Kingdom divided into eleven regions.